 And on December 3, 2007, the South African Revenue Service granted the Church of Scientology the status of a Public Benefit Organization as a religious entity with full tax exemption.

 There is substantially more:

 Spain is a land where Scientology battled for decades against official persecution and discrimination before gaining full vindication and religious recognition.
 In October 2007, the National Court in Madrid affirmed the rights of Scientology parishioners and Church organizations to religious freedom in Spain.
 The Church of Scientology was then officially entered in the National Register of Religions of Spain in December 2007.

 Today, while there still remain remnants of discrimination, nowhere is Scientology prohibited from practicing its faith.
 Moreover, even where religious intolerance still lingers, the bigoted acts of governmental officials must be placed in context.
-For the fact is, Scientology is growing at a rate unprecedented for any religion in modern times and while a few governments may try to impede it, the people certainly are not.
+For the fact is, Scientology is growing at a rate unprecedented for any religion in modern times, and while a few governments may try to impede it, the people certainly do not.